Golden and Silver Dark Sirens for precise H0 measurement with HETDEX: Statistical Framework

 \subsection{Selection Effects}

 A well-known selection effect in gravitational-wave astronomy is the analogue of the classical Malmquist bias, discussed in detail in \cite{Schutz:2011tw}.
 In GW astronomy, Malmquist-like bias encompasses all selection effects that make certain types of binaries easier to detect than others.
 Because GW detectors are amplitude-limited, systems that produce intrinsically stronger strain waveforms are overrepresented in the detected population.
-This includes biases due to the distance–inclination degeneracy as face-on (or face-off) binaries appear brighter than edge-on ones at the same distance; mass distribution as heavier binaries have larger horizon distances; spin-induced precession and higher harmonics as binaries with significant in-plane spins or large mass ratios generate richer waveform structure and can be detected at greater distances; sky location relative to the detector network, which modulates the effective antenna response, and lastly astrophysical merger-rate evolution, which changes the relative number of detectable sources at different redshifts.
+This includes biases due to the distance–inclination degeneracy as face-on (or face-off) binaries appear brighter than edge-on ones at the same distance; mass distribution as heavier binaries have larger horizon distances; spin-induced precession and higher harmonics as binaries with significant in-plane spins or large mass ratios generate richer waveform structure, enabling more precise parameter estimation; sky location relative to the detector network, which modulates the effective antenna response, and lastly astrophysical merger-rate evolution, which changes the relative number of detectable sources at different redshifts.
 All of these effects change the shape of the detected population, and all of them should be included in the full selection function $\beta(H_0)$.
 A rigorous numerical computation for the selection effects can be done in the most recent version of \texttt{gwcosmo} \citep{Mastrogiovanni:2023emh}.

 The form of the GW selection effects for golden and silver dark sirens follows the framework set by \cite{chen_2_2018} and \cite{fishbach_standard_2019}, with the assumption that the catalog of galaxy redshifts is magnitude complete with no other biases: